-As referenced in note 2b, the Trust Accounts are no longer considered to be under the Group's control and as a result are no longer consolidated in the financial statements.
-The amounts held in Trust represent unpaid prizes.
-When a player claims a prize from the trust, the prize payment is made by the Group and then claimed back from the Trust.
-As this is now deemed to be a third party transaction between the Group and the Trust such amounts reflect a receivable due from the Trust.
-Prior year notes have been represented for comparative purposes (note 12).
+Amounts held in Trust represent unpaid prizes.
+When a player claims a prize from the trust, the prize payment is made by Camelot and then claimed back from the Trust.
+This is deemed to be a third party transaction between Camelot and the Trust.
+As such amounts reflect a receivable due from the Trust.

-m) Trade and other payables
+n) Trade and other payables